 Less feedings are required and your puppy is finally getting a good night's sleep.

-Now is a great time to invest in a comfortable bed for your dog.
+Now is a great time to invest in a comfortable and calming bed for your dog.
 They're finally ready to leave the newspaper and pee pads behind!

 6 month old puppy sleep schedule